emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Dancing Lights
 Light, Spell\
-Quick action\
+Free action\
 You create four dancing lights at different points within 20m of you.
 Each dancing light sheds bright light for up to 6m and dim light for an additional 6m.
-As a Quick action on subsequent turns, you can move each of the lights to a different posisition within 20m of you.
+As a Free action on subsequent turns, you can move each of the lights to a different posisition within 20m of you.
 If at any point one of the lights are more than 20m from you, that light fades.

+The lights fades after 10 minutes have passed or if you use this Talent again.

 ### Detect Magic
 Divination, Spell\